The Best CPU Temperature Monitor Software (2023 Reviews)

 • Has not been updated for years/Abandoned softwarernOutdated user interface

-SpeedFan is a bit outdated now as its last version update was in 2015, so it may not support current or future CPU platforms.
+SpeedFan is a bit obsolete now as its latest version update was in 2015, so it may not endorse current or upcoming CPU platforms.

-However, after testing it on a 10th generation Intel CPU and a 3rd gen Ryzen CPU, SpeedFan successfully reported temperature for all cores.
+However, after testing it on a 10th generation Intel CPU and a 3rd gen Ryzen CPU, SpeedFan successfully reported temperature for all microprocessors.

-So, at this time, SpeedFan is still useful software for temperature monitoring.
+So, at this time, SpeedFan is still advantageous software for temperature monitoring.
 But, we still recommend using something a bit more modern to ensure that you get the right temperature reports.

 The Pros: